-- Do not dive deeper than the maximum depth in which you can equalise the pressure in your ears.
+- Do not dive deeper than the maximum depth in which you can equalize the pressure in your ears.

-- Snorkeling with your head at a 45-degree angle helps to eliminate water entering into the top of your snorkel by keeping your snorkel safely above the water.
+- Snorkelling with your head at a 45-degree angle helps eliminate water entering the top of your snorkel by keeping your snorkel safely above the water.